MacLemon/CongressChecklist/README.md

 - Hotel booking
 - Ham radio license (CEPT license)
 - [Hackerspace passport][5]
-- An [organ donor card][21] (We really hope you won't need them, but just in the case: you might save a life!)
+- An [organ donor card][21] (We really hope you won't need it, but just in the case: you might save a life!)
-- Your health insurance card
+- Health insurance card
-- Your vaccination documents or history (Impfpass)
+- Vaccination documents or history (Impfpass)

 ### Payment stuff